 Maybe you’ve heard of dry January, but have you heard of the sober curious movement?
-Jody Glance, MD, Medical Director of Addiction Medicine Services at UPMC Western Psychiatric Hospital, explains what it is, how to get started and discusses its many health benefits.
+Jody Glance, MD, medical director of Addiction Medicine Services at UPMC Western Psychiatric Hospital, explains what it is and how to get started and discusses its many health benefits.

 Read The Full Podcast Transcript

 – This podcast is for informational and educational purposes only.
 It is not medical care or advice.
 Clinicians should rely on their own medical judgments when advising their patients.
 Patients in need of medical care should consult their personal care provider.